 - The Whateley Universe has several examples.
-Ayla springs to mind as a self-acknowledged one, and Jobe is one who doesn't realize it.
-Ayla's reaction to realizing this is to try and bring his friends up to his level, so that they can at least understand why some things bug her so much. ("Why would I blow money on an expensive stereo system that's going to be outdated in three months' time, or on clothes that are going to be out of style in two weeks?")
+Ayla is a self-acknowledged one, and Jobe is one who doesn't realize it.
+Ayla's reaction to realizing this is to try and bring his friends up to his level, so that they can at least understand why some things bug him so much. ("Why would I blow money on an expensive stereo system that's going to be outdated in three months' time, or on clothes that are going to be out of style in two weeks?")

 - DSBT InsaniT: Even though Snake is the same Vague Age as Bear, Duck, and Balloon, he is far more mature and sensible than they are.